Yousefess/ZTM-Udemy-Courses/README.md

-# Zero To Mastery Courses
+# Zero To Mastery and Udemy Courses

 ![GitHub last commit](https://img.shields.io/github/last-commit/Yousefess/PyTorchforDeepLearning)
 ![GitHub repo size](https://img.shields.io/github/repo-size/Yousefess/PyTorchforDeepLearning)
 ![GitHub top language](https://img.shields.io/github/languages/top/Yousefess/PyTorchforDeepLearning)

-This repository contains the code for the some courses that i have taken, by [Andrei Neagoie](https://github.com/aneagoie), [Daniel Bourke](https://github.com/mrdbourke), [Diogo Resende](https://www.linkedin.com/in/diogoalvesderesende/) and [Mo Binni](https://github.com/mobinni) in the [ZTM Academy](https://zerotomastery.io/).
+This repository contains the code for the some courses that i have taken, by [Andrei Neagoie](https://github.com/aneagoie), [Daniel Bourke](https://github.com/mrdbourke) and [Diogo Resende](https://www.linkedin.com/in/diogoalvesderesende/) in the [ZTM Academy](https://zerotomastery.io/) and Some courses by [Adnan Waheed](https://www.linkedin.com/in/adnanwaheedali/) in [Udemy](https://www.udemy.com/).
 The courses are:

 1. [Complete A.I.
 Machine Learning and Data Science: Zero to Mastery](https://zerotomastery.io/courses/machine-learning-and-data-science-bootcamp/)
 2. [PyTorch for Deep Learning in 2024](https://zerotomastery.io/courses/learn-pytorch/)